rockwillck/lenoir/Lenoir/Lenoir-documentation.md

 `type` is the type of component, which can be either a built-in type or a component defined using `registerComponentType`.
 `...content` are further arguments.
 They can be provided sequentially.

+##  Theming
+To theme, open `../template.css` in the superdirectory.
+Elements already have some styles, and it is not recommended to override them.
+Base styles can be seen in `lenoir.css`.
+If you need an example, open `themes/default.css`.
 ## LenoirPrebuilts
 ### static imageTextPair(imageUrl, text, imageAlt, orientation=0)
 __Creates an image-text pair section__